Last Updated: April 2026 | Author: Robert

 Phase 4: A Critical Note on Riba (The Muslim Perspective)

-Taking on six figures of interest-bearing debt is strictly prohibited in Islamic finance, even for educational advancement.
-Your strategy must bypass Phase 1 of this guide entirely.
+For Muslim applicants, the law school funding ecosystem presents a severe religious and ethical dilemma.
+Taking on six figures of interest-bearing debt (Riba) is strictly prohibited in Islamic finance, even for educational advancement.
+Your strategy must prioritize debt-free alternatives.

 The Zero-Interest Funding Strategy